The Amber CLI can be used as a runtime or as a compiler.

 Running Amber Code

 The following command will simply execute hello.ab as a script file.
-Amber code will be compiled to Bash and then executed all in one go:
+Amber code will be compiled to the shell and then executed all in one go:

 $ amber run hello.ab